What happens when you plan a spontaneous camping trip in the Similkameen valley with your best friend? Awesome things.

 We decided to stop into one of the first ones, Red Bridge (highlighted in the second picture below) since it was closer to the highway, and that this time of year it would be free to stay there—free accommodation is the best kind right?
 Red Bridge is a small campsite with only 11 spots, and works on a first come first serve basis, even during the summer.

 For us this was fine since it was fall and wasn’t busy, but if you are looking to camp during the summer in BC you’re going to have to do a bit more planning in advance.
 Stay tuned because I’ll be sharing a special article, written by Leah, about how to book and plan a camping trip in BC during the summer time!
 Another cool fact is that these campgrounds are generally used as a starting point to hike into the Cathedral Provincial Park.
 That park looks unreal, but is only good for the warmer months.
-If you are there in the summer time, and are keen for doing some backcountry camping I would definitely look into it.
+If you are there in the summer time, and are keen for doing some backcountry camping I would definitely look into it if in the Similkameen area.

 My opinion of the Red Bridge campground?
 Awesome.
 It satisfied all of our desires—quiet, beautiful, and clean.